danielcbit/apcctrl/doc/manual/manual.rst

     battery is exhausted.
 This command is required for dumb UPSes that do not provide a battery exhausted signal (only testing can determine this point).
-For more information, see the `Testing Apcupsd`_ section of this manual.
+For more information, see the `Testing apcctrl`_ section of this manual.
 This timer can also be useful if you want some slave machines to shutdown before other machines to conserve battery power.
-It is also useful for testing apcupsd because you can force a rapid shutdown by setting a small value (e.g. 60) and pulling the plug to the UPS.
+It is also useful for testing apcctrl because you can force a rapid shutdown by setting a small value (e.g. 60) and pulling the plug to the UPS.

-``TIMEOUT``, ``BATTERYLEVEL``, and ``MINUTES`` can be set together without problems. apcupsd will react to the first case or test that is valid.
+``TIMEOUT``, ``BATTERYLEVEL``, and ``MINUTES`` can be set together without problems. apcctrl will react to the first case or test that is valid.
 Normally SmartUPS users will set ``TIMEOUT`` to zero so that the system is shutdown depending on the percentage battery charge remaining (``BATTERYLEVEL``) or the remaining battery runtime